 Sprouts of Peace

 We believe no age is too early to begin building friendships and understanding with others across lines of religious, linguistic, and cultural lines of difference.
 It is our hope, and prayer, that our children engaged in this program will develop relationships with their peers and continue to grow together.
-We, also, we believe that our children connect more deeply to their own faith when they learn about other religions.
+We also believe that our children connect more deeply to their own faith when they learn about other religions.

 Our program also provides an opportunity for parents or caregivers to participate in learning and sharing, as well.
 Along with opportunities to learn more about the faith-based communities involved, adults also have the opportunity for discussion about important issues facing them as caregivers and as neighbors in a diverse world.

 Inspired by their own peace-making summer program, Peace United Church of Christ desired to expand their efforts.
 They contacted Interfaith Partnership and brought together a small, tri-faith leadership group.
 In July of 2015, representatives from the Interfaith Partnership, the Islamic Foundation of St. Louis, Peace United Church of Christ, Webster Groves, and United Hebrew Congregation began the “germination” process.
 “Sprouts of Peace” grew out of this venture with definition and goals.
 The very first event was held in January of 2016.